LISTEN TO THE AUDIO VERSION!

 Alright, so some unfortunate crap has happened to what was once a lovely day— but what are you really still upset about?
 Is it something that is in your control?
 Maybe you waited 30 minutes to catch a bus that drove past you, but is missing that bus and wasting some time what is still causing your salty mood?
 Maybe you're actually upset because this has happened so many times and you can't quite seem to get organized.
 Maybe you've left something to the last minute and the time lost has caused a major crunch.

 So, take a moment to really think about it.
 What is the worst outcome here?
 What will happen to your day if you spend the remaining six hours totally miserable?
-Let's face it, some days are actually horrible— I just watched a video on Youtube about a woman who hurled on while on a bus, and was also peed on by a stranger on her way to a job interview.
+Let's face it, some days are actually horrible— I just watched a video on Youtube about a woman who hurled on while on a bus, and was also peed on by a stranger on her way to a job interview (seriously go watch that it's amazing).
 That is a shitty day.
 Have you been peed on by a stranger?

 4. Turn it around